-Important note: If the proposed demolition works are likely to adversely affect adjoining land or buildings beyond the boundaries of the demolition site, you will also need to submitted a Notice and Request for Consent of Work Affecting Other Land Form (BA20).
-This form must be completed and signed by the affected adjoining land owners and submitted with the demolition permit application.
+Important note: If the proposed demolition works are likely to adversely affect adjoining land or buildings beyond the boundaries of the demolition site, you will also need to submit a Notice and Request for Consent of Work Affecting Other Land Form (BA20).
+This form must be completed and signed by the affected adjoining landowners and submitted with the demolition permit application.

 Upon completion of the works

 Upon completion of the works, the demolition contractor must notify the Shire within seven (7) days of completion by lodging a Notice of Completion Form (BA7).